cmu-delphi/delphi-epidata/docs/api/rvdss.md

 Historically, page-modified dates were generally 5 days after the end of an epiweek.
 Occasionally, page-modified dates were larger than that -- sometimes much larger (up to a year).

-Our understanding is that weekly reports were not modified after the fact and expect later modified dates to indicate changes in the text on the page rather than the data.
+Our understanding is that weekly reports were not modified after the fact and expect later modified dates to indicate changes in the text on the page rather than changes to the data.
 With that in mind, if the page-modified date was more than 14 days after the epiweek being reported, we set the version date to be 5 days after the end of epiweek being reported, This should only be a consideration for the historic reports, as the new dashboard states when it was last updated.

 ## Limitations

 This data reports the results of laboratory testing of respiratory viruses, which only represents a subset of people who may be sick.
-People with mild symptoms may be excluded, and there may be a delay between someone developing symptoms and the getting the results of a lab test.
+People with mild symptoms may be excluded, and there may be a delay between someone developing symptoms and getting a lab test.

+Data comes from labs across Canada, and some provinces only have one reporting lab, with no further information about, for example, location of individual labs.
+Only Quebec and Ontario report detailed disaggregated (lab-level) data.
+Other provinces may have multiple labs, but don't report them separately.
-Data comes from labs across Canada, and some provinces only have one reporting lab, with no further information, so there may be bias if it is easier or faster for people in more densely populated areas to have lab tests done than those in rural locations.
+If labs or healthcare providers tend to be located in larger cities or cities in general, and it is easier for people in more densely populated areas to have lab tests done than those in rural locations, the data may overrepresent the urban population.

+Our assumptions about version date in data prior to xx 2024 may be incorrect.

 ## Missingness